yOoMarvin/100-days-of-code/log.md

 **Thoughts**: Because I'm a little gamer and I love games I'm now using my 100daysofcode challenge to get into ios game development.
 Found some resources and coded some stuff down.
 Goal?
 Do a simple version of the game classic pong.
 **Link to work**: [pong github repo](https://github.com/yOoMarvin/pong)

+**Going to make a little break over the weekend.
+I'm also setting new goals, think of new ideas and read a lot, so no real breal, just now coding.
+I think I will continue Monday with Day 35.**